 “The sequel follows the journey of a teenage girl fighting to get justice for her slain brother at the hands of corrupt police officers.”

-Production took place in late 2021 and is expected to arrive in 2023.
+Production took place in late 2021 in Toronto, Canada.

 Genre: Fantasy, Comic Book